jdbalistreri/PluggedIn/README.md

 #### First steps
 - Download/clone repository locally
 - Open the terminal in the project directory
-- Run 'bundle install'
+- Run `bundle install`

 #### To host locally:
-- Run 'rails s' in the terminal
+- Run `rails s` in the terminal
 -Navigate to http://localhost:3000/ in your browser

 #### To run tests:
-- Run 'bundle exec rspec' in the terminal to run model and controller tests
+- Run `bundle exec rspec` in the terminal to run model and controller tests

 ##About the Developer
 I am an NYC-based web developer with experience in Rails and JavaScript.
 After graduating from Dartmouth in 2013, I worked as an analytic strategy consultant.
 During that time I began teaching myself to code and ultimately decided to pursue programming full time.